Chemotherapy for liver cancer

 Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy cancer cells.

-Chemotherapy for liver cancer (also known as hepatocellar carcinoma or HCC) is usually given directly into the blood vessel that carries blood to the liver (the hepatic artery).
+Chemotherapy for primary liver cancer (also called hepatocellular carcinoma or HCC) is usually given directly into the blood vessel that carries blood to the liver.
 It is often used together with a treatment that blocks the blood supply to the tumour.
 This is called chemoembolisation.

-This information on this page is about chemotherapy given into a vein (intravenously) or taken by mouth as tablets.
-This is not a common way of treating HCC.
-It can be used to try to control the tumour and reduce symptoms.
-It is not suitable for everyone because the liver may not be working well enough to cope with chemotherapy drugs.
+Giving chemotherapy into a vein (intravenously) or as tablets is a much less common way of treating HCC.
+It may be used to try to control the tumour and reduce symptoms.
+It is not suitable for everyone.
+The liver may not be working well enough to cope with chemotherapy drugs.

 How chemotherapy is given

-Chemotherapy is usually given into a vein (intravenously) or taken by mouth as tablets.
-Chemotherapy drugs that may be used include:
+Chemotherapy is usually given into a vein (intravenously) or taken as tablets.

 Side effects of chemotherapy